Tony-Rome/dp-practic-study/README.md

-# Practical deep learning challenges only for study propose
+# Practical deep learning challenges only for study proposal